 - Low self-worth.

-CareConfidential offers a safe place to consider and discuss all your options, and make your own decision.
+CareConfidential offers a safe place to consider and discuss all your options.

 A CareConfidential telephone advisor is available on our national helpline 0300 4000 999

 We are not able to refer directly for termination.
 We offer clients information on all the options and are well resourced